-75 2020 Risk (Chair), Nominating and Corporate Cantaloupe, Inc. Governance
+Age: Director Since: Committees Other Public Directorships 75 2020 Risk (Chair), Nominating and Corporate Governance Cantaloupe, Inc.

 Ellen Richey has served on our Board of Directors since April 2020.
 Ms. Richey previously served as the Vice Chairman of Risk and Public Policy at Visa Inc., a global payment technology provider, from October 2014 to May 2019 and as its Chief Risk Officer from February 2017 to July 2019.
 Ms. Richey also concurrently served as Visa's Chief Legal Officer and Chief Enterprise Risk Officer in 2014 and as Visa's Chief Enterprise Risk Officer from October 2007 to December 2013.
 Ms. Richey also served as a member of Visa's executive committee throughout her tenure with Visa.
 In those positions, she was responsible for Visa's risk, audit, compliance, payment system security and public policy teams and was also responsible for Visa's legal function in 2014.
 Prior to joining Visa, she worked at Washington Mutual Inc. as senior vice president of enterprise risk management and executive vice president of card services from October 2005 to June 2006.
 Prior to that, Ms. Richey served as the Vice Chairman of Providian Financial Corporation, where she had responsibility for the enterprise risk management, legal, corporate governance, corporate relations, compliance and audit functions from October 1999 to December 2005.
-Ms. Richey has also served on the board of directors of Cantaloupe, Inc. (formerly USA Technologies, Inc.) since May 2020.
-Since 2007, she has served as a member on the board of directors of Girl Scouts of Northern California.
+Ms. Richey has also served as a member on the board of directors of Girl Scouts of Northern California.
 Ms. Richey previously served as executive vice president and as a member of the board of directors of Green Visor